top of page

 Strong youth mental healthcare starts with a strong workforce!

-This investment seeks to disrupt entrenched systems, address longstanding inequities, and inspire lasting, systemic change, ultimately improving access to mental health care for youth ages 5-24 in under-resourced geographies and populations.
+This investment seeks to disrupt entrenched systems, address longstanding inequities, and support lasting, systemic change—ultimately improving access to mental health care for youth ages 5–24 in under-resourced communities.

 Kids playing tug of war